A Bayesian factor analysis model for non-randomised staggered designs: Discussion

 \section{Discussion}

-Motivated by a substantive application in the field of HCV, we proposed a novel Bayesian causal factor analysis model for evaluating non-binary interventions with staggered adoption involving count data.
-We showed that our method can substantially improve efficiency compared to state-of-the-art counterfactual imputation approaches by allowing post-intervention outcomes to inform estimation of the factor and loadings parameters.
+Motivated by a substantive application in the field of HCV, we proposed a novel Bayesian causal factor model for evaluating non-binary interventions with staggered adoption involving count data.
+Compared to state-of-the-art counterfactual imputation approaches, our method can improve credible interval coverage and efficiency by allowing post-intervention outcomes and intervention assignment to inform estimation of the factor and loadings parameters.
 To our knowledge, our method is one of the few that take a fully Bayesian approach by modelling the intervention assignment mechanism.
 It further enables, using a copula approach, an easy means of assessing the sensitivity of estimates of ITEs (and related parameters) to assumptions regarding the joint distribution of potential outcomes.
 This is not possible when using counterfactual imputation models.
 Finally, our method provides uncertainty quantification for all causal parameters of interest.